telosnetwork/telos-docs/docs/nodes/non-bp-nodes/tevmc/quickstart.md

 #### While in the process of launching the `nodeos` service, it crashes with an error like this one:

 ```
-14:40:34:INFO:error 2022-02-09T14:40:34.566 nodeos    main.cpp:163                  main                 ] 3110006 plugin_config_exception: Incorrect plugin configuration
-14:40:34:INFO:Genesis state is necessary to initialize fresh blockchain
-state but genesis state could not be found in the blocks log.
-Please either
-load from snapshot or find a blocks log that starts from genesis.
+warn  2023-08-20T19:22:30.845 nodeos    chain_plugin.cpp:1085         plugin_initialize    ] 13 N5boost10wrapexceptINSt3__112sy
+stem_errorEEE: Database dirty flag set
+rethrow Database dirty flag set:
+    {"what":"Database dirty flag set"}
+    nodeos  chain_plugin.cpp:1085 plugin_initialize

+error 2023-08-20T19:22:30.845 nodeos    main.cpp:157                  main                 ] database dirty flag set (likely du
+e to unclean shutdown): replay required
 ```

 > Usually means `nodeos` data is corrupted due to an ungraceful stop.
+Run `tevmc repair` from the node directory with the stack down to repair data.

 #### Can I start indexing from a custom snapshot?

-> Yes set the `snapshot` config on `nodeos` section and also `start_on` on Hyperion section.
+> Yes set the `snapshot` config on `nodeos` section and also `start_block` on `evm-rpc` section.

 #### Stack is correctly launched but when running transactions I get an error like this one on `hyperion-api` logs:

 ```
 2022-02-10T01:15:37: In raw, tx is: f86c80....
 2022-02-10T01:15:37: transaction declares authority
 '{"actor":"rpc.evm","permission":"rpc"}', but does not have signatures for it.
 2022-02-10T01:15:37: RPCERROR: 2022-02-10T01:15:37.913Z -
 {"error":{"code":3,"message":"transaction declares authority...
 ```

-> Setup correct signing account on `telos-evm` section of Hyperion configuration.
+> Setup correct signing account on `telos-evm` section of `evm-rpc` configuration.

-#### Elastichsearch `health` endpoint shows high active shard usage / filebeat's index health is yellow

-Change `"index.number_of_replicas"` value from `"1"` to `"0"`&#x20;

 #### Is `kubernetes` supported?